About Our Program

 Patrol Officer & member of the SWAT Team for the Longmont Police

 Department in Colorado

 “I got to know Christ in a 1-on-1 relationship and people at Tabor helped foster that growth.
 Seeing the crime and violence we see every day, I always have my faith to get me through it.
 My relationship with Christ gives me a different perspective, when I’m dealing with people.
 I try to see them through the eyes of Christ.
 My experience at Tabor has certainly helped me in my career as a police officer.”

 - Law Enforcement

 - Probation, Parole & Court Officers

 - Community Mental Health

 Why Criminology & Restorative Justice at Tabor?

-- Field experience/internships & guidance from community advisors beginning in your freshman year
+- FIELD EXPERIENCE, internship and guidance from community advisors beginning your first year

-- Students learn the skills identified by professionals as most sought after for new hires, law enforcement academies & continued professional advancement
+- Students LEARN THE SKILLS identified by professionals as most sought after for new hires, law enforcement academies and

-- Emphasis on ethical principles, applied practice & solution focused perspective
+- Emphasis on ETHICAL PRINCIPLES, applied practice and solution focused perspective

-- A commitment to community service & personal responsibility
+- A commitment to COMMUNITY SERVICE and personal responsibility